Indigenous Flora and Fauna of Alaska

 Marmota broweri

 The Inupiat people called these ground rodents ‘siksrikpak’.
-This is the name for a common ground squirrel, of Alaska that is.
+This is the name for a common ground squirrel of Alaska.
 There are three different species of marmot in Alaska.
-These rodents can typically be found in rocky meadow areas of alpine regions.
-And, you can often hear their high pitch whistling before you see them.
+Sightings of these rodents are typically in rocky meadow areas of alpine regions.
+And you can often hear their high pitch whistling before you see them.

-They are densely furred with color variations range from deep browns to charcoal tones with greys mixed in, these colors are their camouflage from predators.
-These woodchucks of Alaska love to bask in the the sun on rocks and gorge on nearby berries, twigs, lichen, roots, and flowering plants.
+They are densely furred with color variations ranging from deep browns to charcoal tones with greys mixed in; these colors are their camouflage from predators.
+These woodchucks of Alaska love to bask in the sun on rocks and gorge on nearby berries, twigs, lichen, roots, and flowering plants.
 They can weigh over 10 lbs. and reach over two ft. in height.
-When they are not out gathering and exploring, you can find them in their den dwellings.
+You can find them in their den dwellings when they are not out hunting and gathering.

 Lynx